 Here’s 5 things not to miss when visiting the Eiffel Tower:

-- The glass floor platform on the 1st Floor where you can see Paris directly underneath your feet.
+- Glass floor platform on the 1st Floor where you can see Paris directly underneath your feet.

-- The elevator ride to the top from any of the 4 corners of the esplanade.
+- Elevator ride to the top from any of the 4 corners of the esplanade.
 You can also access the stairs from any of the 4 legs if you’re feeling fit enough

 - The Top – Get spectacular views of the whole of Paris from the top of the tower and Gustaff Eiffels office which has been restored to its original condition